The Watchdog City Journalists Code of Ethics

 Watchdog City LLC © May 1, 2010

-News Hubs— subscription based publications, video shows or podcasts — in the Newsstand.
-Track all your subscriptions in the “My Newsstand” area of your Watchdog City dashboard.
+News Hubs— publications, video shows or podcasts.
+Track all your favorites in the “My Newsstand” area of your Watchdog City dashboard.

 The Watchdog City ePublishing marketplace has some of the strictest credentialing requirements in journalism.
 Look for the Watchdog City Press icon to find authentic journalism produced under standards to protect credibility and journalistic integrity.